Did you know that there are three different types of Shubunkin goldfish, one of which is pretty rare?

 Breeding

-To induce spawning, reduce the water temperature to 60°.
-Over the next few days, slowly raise the temperature by 3° each day until the Shubunkins begin to spawn, generally, once the water temperature reaches between 68° and 74° F.
+To encourage spawning, reduce the water temperature to 60° F. Gradually raise the temperature by a few degrees over several days until the fish begin breeding, which usually happens once the water temperature is between 68° and 74° F.

-Feed the fish a high-protein, live diet of bloodworms, brine shrimp, and daphnia, etc.
+Offer the Shubunkins a high-protein diet of live bloodworms, daphnia, brine shrimp, etc.

 Spawning

-Before mating takes place, the male fish chases the female around the tank, and both fish’ colors intensify.
-Watch out for breeding stars on the male’s gill covers that indicate he’s ready to breed.
+As a prelude to mating, the male fish pursues the female around the aquarium, and their colors become brighter and more vibrant.
+You should see tiny white breeding stars or tubercles appearing on the male’s gill covers and head, indicating that he’s ready to breed.

 Availability